 Yes and no. Issues of contamination are very real in Detroit, but we test all the soil that we grow on, and only grow on those which have low lead levels.
 We strongly encourage those that want to start a garden to test their soils as well.
 We have found the most affordable source for quality lead testing is at the University of Massachusetts at Amherst.
 You can find more info about their soil lab at this website.

 Do you ever take apprentices, interns, volunteers?

-We have regular volunteer hours every Wednesday from 9am-12pm February through the end of December with lunch following in the Soup Kitchen.
-We also have volunteer hours on Saturdays, April through the end of November, 9am-12pm.
-During the height for the growing season we host volunteer days Wednesday through Saturday.
-For those seeking a more in-depth experience, we do offer a 9 month training program (Earthworks Training Program or EAT), geared to work with those from the City of Detroit to get the skills needed to create their own urban agriculture business and to obtain jobs in the burgeoning urban field.
+We have regular volunteer hours every Wednesday from 9:00 a.m. to 12:00 noon from February through the end of December with lunch following in the Soup Kitchen.
+We also have volunteer hours on Saturdays, from April through the end of November, from 9:00 a.m. to 12:00 noon.
+During the height of the growing season, we host volunteer days Wednesday through Saturday.

 How many gardens do you maintain in the city of Detroit?

-Earthworks' gardens consist of approximately 7 gardens spread over 20 city lots spread within a 2 block radius of the Capuchin Soup Kitchen.
+Earthworks' gardens are spread across 10 parcels within a 2 block radius of the Capuchin Soup Kitchen.
 We don't garden outside of that space.
-We do, however, provide technical support for gardens all throughout the city.
-Through our involvement with the Garden Resource Programs we are able to provide support for gardens all throughout the City of Detroit.
+We do, however, provide technical support for gardens throughout the city.
+Through our involvement with the Keep Growing Detroit Garden Resource Programs we are able to provide support for gardens all throughout the City of Detroit.